AsheUrban/pig-dice-webpack/README.md

 Code: rollDice();
 Expected Output: player1 = random number between 1-6

+Test: "It should add currentScore to RoundScore to find TotalScore.
+If currentScore is 1 is should 0 out RoundScore and not add anything to the totalScore."
+Code: this.roundScore;
+Expected Output: {currentScore, roundScore, totalScore}

 ## Setup/Installation Requirements

 * Clone this repository to your desktop